Propagation-Based Vulnerability Impact Assessment for Software Supply Chains: Evaluation

 \subsection{Case Study: CVE-2016-5393}

-In this section, we take CVE-2016-5393~\cite{nistCVE20165393} as an example to illustrate how our framework captures vulnerability propagation in software supply chains.
-CVE-2016-5393 is a high-severity vulnerability (CVSS score: 8.8) in \textit{org.apache.hadoop:hadoop-common}.
-In affected versions of Apache Hadoop, a remote attacker can potentially execute commands with the privileges of the HDFS service.
-The VFs include several command execution utilities in the \texttt{Shell} class that are widely reused by other components in Hadoop.

-Our analysis shows that CVE-2016-5393 exhibits substantial propagation at the ecosystem level.
+This example (CVE-2016-5393~\cite{nistCVE20165393}) shows how our framework captures vulnerability propagation in software supply chains.
+Our analysis shows that it exhibits substantial propagation at the ecosystem level.
 At $t_0$, the vulnerability directly affected 228 {\vpsp}s and transitively propagated to 154 others, impacting a total of 618 direct and 321 transitive {\vpspv}s.
-The resulting VPSS score reached 7.35---the highest among all CVEs in our dataset.
-Over the course of 24 months, the VPSS score exhibited a gradual decline to 6.86, indicating a slow mitigation pace, which reflects long-tail dependency retention in real-world ecosystems.
-Notably, the longest propagation chain consists of 7 dependency hops, spanning critical components of the Hadoop and Hive data processing stacks, illustrating how a single low-level vulnerability can affect a wide range of downstream analytical and database components.
+The resulting VPSS score reached 7.35, which is the highest among all CVEs in our dataset.

+Over 24 months, its VPSS score exhibited a gradual decline to 6.86, indicating a slow mitigation pace, which reflects long-tail dependency retention in real-world ecosystems.
+Notably, the longest propagation chain consists of 7 dependency hops, spanning critical components of the Hadoop and Hive data processing stacks, illustrating how a single low-level vulnerability can affect a wide range of downstream components.
 The average path length also increased slightly over time, reaching 2.33 by $t_{23}$, indicating deepening propagation.